Last updated: June 17, 2026

 Need child care quickly?

-If you could lose a job, school slot, training program, shelter placement, or safety plan because of child care, do not wait for a perfect application.
+If you could lose a job, school slot, training program, shelter placement, medical care plan, or safety plan because of child care, do not wait for a perfect application.

 - Call 2-1-1 or 877-211-6277 and ask for the child care team.